juacarri/PointCloudOOP/README.md

-PointCloudOOP is a Python software to obtain object statistics (.CSV file) of a point cloud (with .LAS or .LAZ format) using parcel stored into a shapefile.
+PointCloudOOP is a software to obtain object statistics (.CSV file) of a point cloud (with .LAS or .LAZ format) using parcels stored into a shapefile.

 http://cgat.webs.upv.es/